Media Editor

 method.

 Check out the Media Editor interactive demo and try out some of the configuration options.
-Although the demo does not cover every possible option, it generates the required code for implementing the options you select, making for an ideal sandbox for getting started with widget.
+Although the demo does not cover every possible option, it generates the required code for implementing the options you select, making for an ideal playground for getting started with widget.

 1. Include the JavaScript file

-All the Media Editor functionality is included in the https://media-editor.cloudinary.com/all.js
+All the Media Editor functionality is included in the https://media-editor.cloudinary.com/latest/all.js

 JavaScript file.
 The file is optimized and delivered via a fast CDN.